geomagpy/magpy/README.md

 #### 1.1.2 Updates

-To upgrade to the most recent version (replace x.x.x with the version number):
+To upgrade to the most recent version (replace x.x.x with the current version number):

         $ sudo pip3 install geomagpy==x.x.x